socrata/datasync/guides/setup-port-job-headless.md

 bodyclass: homepage
 ---

-Port jobs are used for moving data around that is already on the Socrata platform.
+Port jobs are used for moving data that is already on the Socrata platform.
 Users that have publisher rights can make copies of existing datasets using this this tool.
 Port jobs allow the copying of both dataset schemas (metadata and columns) and data (rows).
 This guide shows how to setup and run a Port Job using the command line interface.

 ### Step 1: Establish “global” configuration (e.g. authentication details)
 Please refer to Step 1 in the [documentation for setting up a Standard job]({{ site.root }}/guides/setup-standard-job-headless.html).
+This will result in a global configuration file that you'll use later in step 3.

 ### Step 2: Obtain the Dataset ID(s)
-You will need the dataset ID of the source dataset that you will be copying from.
-To obtain the dataset ID navigate to the dataset in your web browser and in the address bar the dataset ID is the code at the end of the URL in the form (xxxx-xxxx).
+You will need the dataset ID of the source dataset that you will be copying.
+To obtain the dataset ID navigate to the dataset in your web browser and inspect the address bar.
+The dataset ID can be found at end of the URL in the form (xxxx-xxxx).
 For example for the following URL to a dataset:

 https://data.seattle.gov/Public-Safety/Fire-911/m985-ywaw

 The dataset ID is: m985-ywaw

-If you are copying data from one dataset to another already existing dataset, you will likewise need the dataset ID of the destination dataset.
+If you are copying data from one dataset to another existing dataset, you will also need the dataset ID of the destination dataset.

 ### Step 3: Configure job details
 For general help using DataSync in headless/command-line mode run: